oddworldng/Prestashop-API-NodeJS/README.md

 1. Install [NodeJS](http://nodejs.org/) in your server.
 2. Download this project.
 3. Execute ``npm start`` command into project folder.
-4. Now a webservice is running at port 3000 (by default).
+4. Now a webservice is running on port 3000 (by default).

 ## Configure

-To configure this API, edit ``./models/connection.js`` file and type your database configuration data.
+To configure this API edit ``./models/connection.js`` file and type your database configuration data.

 ## Usage